festim-dev/V-V-report/report/validation/thermodesorption_spectra/dark/dark_tds.md

     f(x) = \frac{1}{1 + \exp{ \frac{\left( x - x_0 \right)}{\Delta x} }}
 $$

 Tables with the relevant trap parameters are at the bottom of the page.
-TODO: ADD TRAP PARAMETERS

 +++